JeroenDM/descartes_tutorials/README.md

 We implemented an example of path planning for a welding robot.
 The original code is written [Bart's repository](https://github.com/Bart123456/lasrobot_ws).
 It was in serious need of cleaning and refactoring, therefore we started from scratch in this repository, which is a fork of the original code.

+For our first contribution, we avoided changes things in the descartes core package.
+However, to include collision avoidance we had to make a small change to the moveit_state_adapter and the robot_model.

 ## What we want to show in the tutorial

 - Visualization of a trajectory.